drogue-iot/ector/README.md

 ## Building

-To build `ector`, you must install the [nightly rust toolchain](https://rustup.rs/).
-Once installed, you can build and test the framework by running
+You can build and test the framework by running

 ```shell
 cargo test